 Where is it Celebrated?

-Throughout the state of Punjab, particularly in Amritsar.
+Throughout the state of Punjab, particularly in and around Amritsar.

 How is it Celebrated?

 Baisakhi is celebrated with a great deal of feasting, bhangra dancing, folk music, and fairs.
-The area surrounding the Golden Temple in Amritsar becomes carnival-like.
+The area surrounding the Golden Temple in Amritsar becomes carnival-like, and the temple is beautifully illuminated.

-The Baisakhi fairs (melas) are organized all over Punjab, and are a festival highlight for many people.
+The Baisakhi fairs are organized all over Punjab, and are a festival highlight for many people.
 Locals dress up in their finest clothes, and sing and dance.
-There are races, wrestling bouts, acrobatics, and folk music.
-Numerous stalls selling trinkets, handicrafts, and food add to the color.
+There are races, wrestling bouts, mock fights with Sikh kirpans (swords), acrobatics, and folk music.
+Numerous stalls selling trinkets, handicrafts, and local cuisine add to the vibrancy.
+One of the most popular fairs is the Baisakhi Mela at Pinjore Gardens, held by Haryana Tourism.

 What Rituals are Performed During Baisakhi?